michelderu/HTTPie_Nodejs/README.md

 * Jump to [Node.js @astrajs](#nodejs)

 ## Configuration
-For a new Astra database run `./env.sh` and provide connection details, this will create a configuration file `.env`.
+For a new Astra database run `./env.sh` and provide connection details, this will create two files:
+- A configuration file for use with HTTPie called `~/.astrarc`
+- A configuration file for use with Node.js called `.env`

 To make things easier with HTTPie, create a configuration file `~/.config/httpie/config.json` and add the following:
 ```json